caisepolente/taoPPM/_posts/2015-01-18-gate-management.md

 + We spent $ 95 (against a budgeted amount of $ 100 for a full floor)

 With this articulated answer, we are now required to mentally workout the interrelations between the different variables and decide if this is good or bad.
-Additionally, this information as it is now would make it very difficult to make predictions on the future.
+Additionally, this information as it stands now would make it very difficult to make predictions on the future.

 EVA puts together these separate pieces of information and works out their interrelations creating a framework to better